katiehawcutt/record-store/README.md

 - how [pgx](https://github.com/jackc/pgx) works / what it offers
 - tried out a validation library called [ozzo](https://github.com/go-ozzo/ozzo-validation)
 - how to use `os.Args` to access raw command-line arguments
-- how to access .env variables in the project
+- how to access env variables in the project
 - getting used to working with a strongly typed langauge
 - recapped on SQL (I didn't want to use an ORM)